Elastic Splines I: Existence

 Whereas the $L_1$-norm of $\gk$ is necessarily finite, the $L_2$-norm may or may not be finite.
 When it is finite, we say that $f$ has finite bending energy, where the {\bf bending energy} of $f$, denoted $\norm{f}^2$, is essentially the square of the $L_2$-norm of $\gk$:

 The constant $\frac14$ has been inserted for later convenience.

-A {\bf unit tangent vector} is an ordered pair of complex numbers $u=(u_1,u_2)\in \BbC^2$ such that $|u_2|=1$ and can be visualized as the directed line segment, of unit length, having position (or base-point) $pos(u)=u_1$ and direction $dir(u)=u_2$.
-For any $t\in[a,b]$, the {\bf unit tangent vector to} $f$ at $t$ is $\T f(t)=(f(t),f'(t)/|f'(t)|)$ The unit tangent vectors $u=\T f(a)$ and $v=\T f(b)$ are called, respectively, the initial and terminal unit tangent vectors of $f$, and we say that $f$ {\bf connects} $u$ to $v$.
-We also say that $f$ {\bf connects} $u$ to $\ell$ if $\ell$ is the line through $f(b)$ which is parallel to $f'(b)$.
+A {\bf unit tangent vector} is an ordered pair of complex numbers $u=(u_1,u_2)\in \BbC^2$ such that $|u_2|=1$ and can be visualized (see Fig. 5.1) as the directed line segment, of unit length, having base-point $u_1$ and direction $u_2$.
+For any $t\in[a,b]$, the {\bf unit tangent vector to} $f$ at $t$, denoted $\T f(t)$, has base-point $f(t)$ and direction $f'(t)/|f'(t)|$, whereby

+The unit tangent vectors $u=\T f(a)$ and $v=\T f(b)$ are called, respectively, the {\bf initial} and {\bf terminal} unit tangent vectors of $f$ (see Fig. 5.2), and we say that $f$ {\bf connects} $u$ to $v$.
+We also say that $f$ {\bf connects} $u$ to $\gl$ if $\gl$ is the line through $f(b)$ which is parallel to $f'(b)$ (see Fig. 5.3 where $f_r$ connects $u$ to $\gl$).
 If $g$ is a curve whose initial unit tangent vector equals the terminal unit tangent vector of $f$, then $[f]$ can be extended by $[g]$ obtaining a unit speed curve, denoted $f\splice g$, whose initial and terminal unit tangent vectors equal those of $f$ and $g$, respectively, and whose bending energy satisfies $\norm{f\splice g}^2=\norm{f}^2 + \norm{g}^2$.

 A {\bf similarity transformation} is a mapping $T:\BbC \to \BbC$ of the form $T(z)=c_1 z +c_2$ or $T(z)=c_1 \overline z +c_2$, where $c_1,c_2$ are complex constants, $c_1\neq 0$.
 The first form preserves the orientation (left or right) of a curve while the second form reverses it.
-The dilation factor is $\gl=|c_1|$, and the effect on a curve $f$ is, as expected, $\len(T\circ f)=\gl\, \len(f)$, $\norm{T\circ f}^2=\frac1{\gl}\norm{f}^2$ and $|\Delta(T\circ f)|=|\Delta(f)|$.
-If a curve $g$ is equivalent to $T\circ f$, then we say that $g$ is {\bf similar} to $f$; in case $\gl=1$, $T$ is called a {\bf congruency transformation} and we say that $g$ is {\bf congruent} to $f$.
+The dilation factor is $\dilpar=|c_1|$, and the effect on a curve $f$ is, as expected, $\len(T\circ f)=\dilpar\, \len(f)$, $\norm{T\circ f}^2=\frac1{\dilpar}\norm{f}^2$ and $|\Delta(T\circ f)|=|\Delta(f)|$.
+If a curve $g$ is equivalent to $T\circ f$, then we say that $g$ is {\bf similar} to $f$; in case $\dilpar=1$, $T$ is called a {\bf congruency transformation} and we say that $g$ is {\bf congruent} to $f$.
 Furthermore, we say that $g$ is {\bf directly} similar (or congruent) to $f$ if $T$ is orientation preserving.